Bristol Royal Hospital for Children: Wallace and Gromit's Grand Appeal

 Wallace & Gromit's Grand Appeal is the only charity that fundraises exclusively for the hospital and the neonatal intensive care unit at St Michael's Hospital, to provide facilities and comforts for patients and their families.

 The Grand Appeal raised £12M towards the new building for the child-friendly hospital, which opened in April 2001.
 Since then, the charity has funded a wide variety of programmes for patients valued at over £5M including arts, entertainment, education, play and music programmes; equipment; family accommodation facilities; comforts for patients; ward enhancement and new medical facilities in the Neonatal Intensive Care Unit.

 At the beginning of July 2013, The Grand Appeal launched a project named Gromit Unleashed, a public art exhibition led by Wallace & Gromit's Grand Appeal and Aardman Animations, in which eighty 5 ft tall artist-decorated fibreglass sculptures of Gromit were placed on the streets of Bristol and the surrounding area for ten weeks.
 Sculptures were decorated by a range of artists and celebrities, including Joanna Lumley, Sir Peter Blake, Cath Kidston and Jools Holland.

 At the end of the art trail, each sculpture was auctioned to raise funds for Bristol Children's Hospital.
-The Grand Appeal has pledged to raise £3.5M for equipment for Bristol Children's Hospital, including a state of the art CT Scanner, an intraoperative MRI scanner, family facilities and child-friendly artwork to help save the lives of sick children at the hospital.
+The Grand Appeal has pledged to raise £3.5M for equipment for Bristol Children's Hospital, including a CT Scanner, an intraoperative MRI scanner, family facilities and child-friendly artwork.
 All funds raised by Gromit Unleashed will contribute towards this.